Skip to main content

 The Lillehammer region, Eastern Norway

-"Situated directly beside Norway’s biggest lake Mjøsa, and not far from Lillehammer’s historic city centre and the open-air folk museum Maihaugen, which you should definitely pay this campsite a visit.
+"Situated directly beside Norway’s biggest lake Mjøsa, and not far from Lillehammer’s historic city centre and the open-air folk museum Maihaugen, you should definitely pay this campsite a visit.
 If you brought the kids, you simply must spend a day in Hunderfossen Adventure Park!"

 Learn more about Lillehammer.